dosisod/EZWS/README.md

 # EZWS
-Easy Web Scrape: Use CSS selectors to scrape websites in python
+Easy Web Scrape: Use CSS selectors or XPATH to scrape websites in python

 # Usage